ergoplatform/ergodocs/docs/mining/rent.md

 ## Storage fees

-Fees will be deducted slowly, over time – the unmoved UTXOs will not simply be appropriated by miners.
-Anyone who wants to avoid this simply needs to move their balances once every four years, which is not an onerous requirement for helping incentivise miners and avoiding the deflationary consequences of lost coins.
+Fees will be deducted slowly over time – miners will not simply appropriate the unmoved UTXOs.
+Anyone who wants to avoid this needs to move their balances once every four years, which is not an onerous requirement for helping incentivise miners and avoiding the deflationary consequences of lost coins.
 You can read more about how fees will be levied in [this paper](https://fc18.ifca.ai/bitcoin/papers/bitcoin18-final18.pdf).

-In this way, Ergo seeks to ensure a balance between maintaining digital scarcity, on the one hand, and giving miners long-term incentives to secure the blockchain, on the other – long past the point where new coins have ceased to be released.
+In this way, Ergo seeks to ensure a balance between maintaining digital scarcity, on the one hand and giving miners long-term incentives to secure the blockchain, on the other – long past the point where new coins have ceased to be released.

 ## Lost coins

 Digital scarcity is an important feature of Ergo.
 Like Bitcoin, ERG is designed to be a finite resource and long-term store of value.
 We do not agree with the principle of infinite inflation.

 And yet, this has to be balanced against the need to pay miners to secure the blockchain and process transactions.
-Without adequate compensation for miners, there is no viable blockchain at all.
+With adequate compensation for miners, there is a viable blockchain.
 Ergo approaches this by slowly recycling lost coins, in a feature we call 'Storage rent'.

 Studies suggest that as many as [4 million BTC may have been lost forever](https://bitcoinist.com/estimated-4-million-bitcoin-lost-forever-by-users-forgetfulness/).
-These are coins that were mined in the early days of Bitcoin and stored on hard drives that were subsequently thrown away or destroyed because the owners forgot about them or thought they were worthless, as well as coins in addresses for which the private keys have been lost.
+These are coins mined in the early days of Bitcoin and stored on hard drives that were subsequently thrown away or destroyed because the owners forgot about them or thought they were worthless, as well as coins in addresses for which the private keys have been lost.
 (And, of course, there are Satoshi's estimated holdings of 1 million BTC, which may never move.)

 Where coins have genuinely been permanently taken out of circulation in this way, it makes sense to have a mechanism to recover them and put them back into the blockchain economy.
 That way, we can preserve digital scarcity without unnecessarily accelerating it.
 In other words, by attempting to stick to the intended algorithmic supply for any given point in time.

 Ergo's halving schedule is faster than Bitcoin's.
 Block rewards start at 75 ERG and decrease steadily after the first two years.
-There is no 'long tail' of emission, and after eight years, block rewards will fall to zero.
+There is no 'long tail' of emission, and block rewards will fall to zero after eight years.
 After that, the total supply will be fixed.
-The number of ERG in existence will never be more than 97,739,925.
+The number of ERGs in existence will never be more than 97,739,925.

+> Please note this is no longer the case with EIP-27

 ## A Systematic Approach To Cryptocurrency Fee

-This article is a continuation and summarization of *[A Systematic Approach To Cryptocurrency Fees](https://fc18.ifca.ai/bitcoin/papers/bitcoin18-final18.pdf)* (hereinafter referred to as the paper) by Alex (Kushti) Chepurnoy, Vasily Kharin and Dmitry Meshkov.
-In the paper, the authors address the problem of storage resources utilization.
+This article is a continuation and summarisation of *[A Systematic Approach To Cryptocurrency Fees](https://fc18.ifca.ai/bitcoin/papers/bitcoin18-final18.pdf)* (hereinafter referred to as the paper) by Alex (Kushti) Chepurnoy, Vasily Kharin and Dmitry Meshkov.
+In the paper, the authors address the problem of storage resource utilisation.
 There is a concern that once an element of the state is created, it exists forever and inevitably balloons node disk space.
 This will lead to unreasonable state growth of the blockchain.

 While cryptocurrencies address transaction fees as an atomic concept, the paper suggests that it is reasonable to take this into account on a 3-dimensional scale.